top of page

 Different protein powders in wooden spatulas

-12 Innovative Ways to Incorporate Protein Powder:
+12 Ways to Incorporate Protein Powder:

 • Hummus: Pimp up the protein content of hummus by stirring in a small amount of unflavoured protein powder.